balrajswamy/API_Automation_Frameworks/README.md

 How to run a basic testcase?

-pytest test_first.py -v -s alluredir=allure_result
+pytest test_first.py --alluredir=allure_result -v -s